 the eight looks that defined alexander mcqueen's career

-Autumn/winter 95.
+Fall/winter 95.
 The bumster.
-Inspired by east London builders... need i say more?
+Inspired by east London builders... need I say more?

 Spring/summer 97.
 McQueen was endlessly touching on the taboo, here Jesus walking on water and slavery.
 This exit has to boast one of the most extreme accessories of all time.